 This is perfect for a weekend snack when everyone is asking for something sweet or a chocolate dessert, and you probably have all of the ingredients in your pantry.

 We've included a simple homemade graham cracker crust recipe, but we used a store-bought crust for the pie in the picture.
 We usually bake a homemade crust for a few minutes to firm it up a bit before filling, but there is no need to bake a ready-made crust.

-- Homemade Graham Cracker Crust (or Use a Store-Bought Ready-Made Crust)
+- For the Graham Cracker Crust (or Use a Store-Bought 9-inch Ready-Made Crust):

 - 1 1/2 cups graham cracker crumbs